REI Co-op Traverse 32 Review

 The 300-Denier recycled ripstop nylon used to build this pack might be heavier than the more minimalist designed contenders, but with that comes peace of mind that the Traverse can take a beating and come back swinging another day.

-Tough nylon materials make this a durable tough as nails build.
+Tough nylon materials make this a durable, tough-as-nails build.
 We have tested packs with similar materials over the years, and they can always keep up with whatever we seem to throw at them.
-Where the previous model combined 200 and 400-Denier materials, the Traverse 32 makes things simple and brings the main body built of only 300-Denier recycled ripstop nylon, keeping the pack strong all around.
-Another change comes from REI removing most of the mesh from the Traverse 35, including the suspension back panel, leaving the Traverse 32 far more durable and streamlined.
-The new kid on the block brings some well-thought-out durability, and we think this one is made to last.
+Where the previous version of this pack combined 200 and 400-Denier materials, the Traverse 32 makes things simple and uses 300-Denier recycled ripstop nylon all around.
+The new kid on the block offers some well-thought-out durability, and we think this one is made to last.
 While we noted that REI is utilizing recycled materials, it should be mentioned that these are also bluesign® approved materials.
-Seeing conscientiously inclined efforts from outdoor manufactures is a great trend, and we encourage everyone to do their part in making greener decisions in their outdoor lifestyles.

-We took the Traverse through the snow and ice, through heavy rain, and even a slip or two into moving water.
-That wasn't enough, and we like to really test our gear to the limit, so we gave this pack a nice long shower.
+We took the Traverse through the snow, ice, and heavy rain.
 With the rain cover on, it really performed well, both with smaller and full loads.
-Without the cover, the main compartment stayed dry very, other than the side zip of the main compartment.
+Without the cover, the main compartment kept gear fairly protected, other than equipment or clothes near the side zip.
 While top loaders offer more ample rain protection, the hybrid of having this convenient zipper created a bit of a weak point, but it was still surprisingly effective even with this minor downside.
+The most significant setback we experienced in construction quality was the sternum strap.
+One part of it fell off during testing, and we could never find it again.
+This is a problem that some REI packs are beginning to develop a reputation for, though we didn't have any problems with other REI packs we tested firsthand.

 Should You Buy the REI Co-op Traverse 32?